 Uninstalling of an Application

 If the aforementioned tips haven't worked, the issue may be caused by the fact that you have recently downloaded a faulty program.
 Locate any recently downloaded applications and uninstall them.
-For more details on how to do so, head to our article on how to uninstall Android apps
+Once you have done this, restart your device, which should now be out of Safe mode.

 Restoring Android Device Factory Settings